 Using the pill is easy: swallow a tiny pill every day.
 Here’s the info on when to start birth control pills, the different types of pills, and what to do if you missed a birth control pill.

 What are the different types of birth control pills?

 Combination Pills (COCs):

 As long as you take 1 pill every day, you’ll be protected from pregnancy.
 You don’t have to take it at the exact same time every day.
 But taking it at the same time is a good idea because it helps keep you in the habit of remembering your pill.
-You can also use alarms, reminders, or birth control apps to help remind you.
+You can also use alarms, reminders, or our birth control app to help remind you.

 Progestin-Only Pills (aka Mini Pills):